Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class SdFatFile.rst

 **Returns**
 ~~~~~~~~~~~

-The function returns ``0`` if the cursor is at EOF, else returns “1”.
+The function returns ``0`` if the cursor is at EOF, else returns "1".

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “SdFatFile.h” must be included to use the class function.
+.. note :: "SdFatFile.h" must be included to use the class function.

 **SdFatFile::seek**
 -------------------